The most common ways to make a gift to Mount Holyoke College are to write a check, give a credit card number, or donate online.

 You make a gift of cash directly to Mount Holyoke and you receive an income tax deduction.

 Your gift is an investment in today's Mount Holyoke students, in women, and in the world.
 Mount Holyoke women look forward and give back.

 This is the simplest way to make an outright gift.
 Just write a check payable to Mount Holyoke College.
-You may deduct the full amount of your donation up to 50% of your adjusted gross income.
-You may carry forward all unused deduction for up to five additional years.
+You may deduct the full amount of your donation up to 60% of your adjusted gross income, providing tax savings if you itemize.
+You may carry forward all of your unused deduction for up to five additional years.
 Most people when asked for a gift think of the amount available to them in their checking or savings accounts.
 You may also make a cash gift using your credit cards, or make a gift online.

 Gift provides immediate support